vimaec/vim/README.md

 The geometry in a VIM must contain the following attributes:

 * `g3d:vertex:position:0:float32:3` - Position data arranged as 3 single precision floating point values per vertex
 * `g3d:corner:index:0:int32:1` - The index buffer, which is a list of 32-bit integers
-* `g3d:subgeometry:indexoffset:0:int32:1` - The offset of the index buffer for a group.
-* `g3d:subgeometry:vertexoffset:0:int32:1` - The offset into the vertex buffer for a group
-* `g3d:instance:subgeometry:0:int32:1`- The index of the subgeometry associated with a particular instance
+* `g3d:instance:mesh:0:int32:1`- The index of the mesh associated with a particular instance
 * `g3d:instance:transform:0:float32:16`- The transform of a node encoded as a 4x4 matrix in row major order
-* `g3d:face:material:0:int32:1` - The index of the material associated with the face.
+* `g3d:mesh:submeshoffset:0:int32:1` - The index of the first submesh associated with a particular mesh
-* `g3d:face:group:0:int32:1` - The index of the group associated with a face.
+* `g3d:submesh:indexoffset:0:int32:1` - The index of the first index associated with a particular submesh
-* `g3d:vertex:uv:0:float32:2` - The UV buffer, which is a list of 2 single-precision floating point values per vertex
-* `g3d:instance:parent:0:uint32:1`- The index of a parent node
+* `g3d:submesh:material:0:int32:1` - The index of the material associated with a particular submesh
+* `g3d:material:color:0:float32:4` - Color data arranged as 4 single precision floatint point values per color.
+(RGBA)

 Additional attributes are possible, but are ignored, and may or may not be written out by any tool that inputs and outputs VIM files.